scipy-conference/scipy_proceedings/papers/blaine_mooers/main.md

 Amongst the first customizations to be made are those supporting the generation of nonfiction writing.
 Users may want to install our library of English expansions to avoid the tedium of converting English contractions to their expansions.
-To avoid having to say `period` and ``new line'' at the end of each sentence when writing one sentence per line, the user can develop a custom command called ``new sentence'',  which is a combination of these two built-in commands.
+To avoid having to say `period` and `new line` at the end of each sentence when writing one sentence per line, the user can develop a custom command called `new sentence`, which is a combination of these two built-in commands.
-Likewise, the custom command ``new paragraph'' can include a ``period'' followed by two ``new line'' commands, which works well when writing with blank lines between paragraphs and without indentation at the beginning of each paragraph.
+Likewise, the custom command `new paragraph` can include a `period` followed by two `new line` commands, which works well when writing with blank lines between paragraphs and without indentation at the beginning of each paragraph.
 Of course, these phrases will no longer be available for use in dictation because they will be used to trigger text replacements.

 The VIP documentation is integrated into the GUI that the user uses to configure VIP and carry out various tasks.